Debugging GTM Data Layer Issues: Expert Solutions

 Aligned Goals with the Web Developer while Working Closely with Them

-• Communication: Start by establishing open and regular communication channels with the web development team.
+• Communication: Getting message: Start by making sure you can talk to the web development team in an open and regular way.
 Clearly convey your tracking requirements and objectives.

 • Collaboration: Involve web developers in the planning phase of your GTM implementation.
 Discuss the Data Layer structure and events before implementation begins.